 This is the best realization of all.
 All the daily irritations fall away and what remains are missing and rediscovering the essence of the person and the key strengths of your relationship.
 And next year when she is a student in Washington, DC, I can expect to see her in the flesh every few months, not once a year — what a gift!

 Liza Purvis has been writing everything from letters to the editor to edge-of-your-seat strategy reports since her first “novel” was handwritten in a (tragically long lost) green notebook at age 14.
-The long awaited sequel lives mostly in her head.
 Having attended college in the UK, she is experiencing being a parent in the American college system for the first time.
 With three daughters — one a rising junior and one an incoming freshman — she is more up to date on the ins and outs of FAFSA and CSS than she ever hoped to be.
-In her spare time, Liza loves to scour thrift stores for eclectic finds and enjoys embarrassing her daughters on the dance floor when a good funk track comes on.